Availity/sdk-js/README.md

 ## Supported Browsers

-* Internet Explorer 9 and newer
+* Internet Explorer 11 and newer
 * Google Chrome
 * Mozilla Firefox

-> Other browsers should be supported as well but you may experience some issues.

 ## Acknowledgments
 These libraries are based heavily on the Availity Angular project